sreedevi-langoju/12weekawsworkshopchallenge/12weekchallenge_README.md

 * Established a VPC with public and private subnets.
 * Launched an EC2 instance with an Apache web server.
 * Set up security groups for SSH and HTTP access.
-* Documentation: Detailed instructions available on my GitHub repository.
+* Documentation: Detailed instructions available on my GitHub repository : https://github.com/sreedevi-langoju/12weekawsworkshopchallenge/tree/main/week6.

 ### Week 7: Containers with Docker and ECS